BigQuery Lens

 Introduction

 Google Cloud BigQuery is a serverless, multi-cloud data analytics platform.
-BigQuery pricing mainly consists of two parts: compute pricing for the cost to process queries, and storage pricing for the cost to store data.
+Its pricing mainly consists of two parts: compute pricing for the cost to process queries, and storage pricing for the cost to store data.

 Dataset and audit log sink